notbilalahmed/Exton/README.md

 1. It's written in Java
 2. Minimmum RAM it takes is 50MB
 3. the projects name is com.polymorph.exton
-4. Color combination picked from Dribble
-5. Theme colour picked from material.io
+4. Theme colour picked from material.io
-6. App uses firebase to store and host the contents of the app
+5. App uses firebase to store and host the contents of the app
-7. Minimmum SDK is 22
+6. Minimmum SDK is 22
-8. permissions to access internet and files
+7. permissions to access internet and files

 This apk file cannot be used without permission.